Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Have each team present their purchases or creations “show-and-tell” style.
+• Have each team present their purchases "show-and-tell" style.

-Schedule during off-peak market hours to avoid overwhelming crowds.
+• Schedule during off-peak hours to avoid overwhelming crowds.

 12. Historic Landmarks Hunt

-Take your team on a journey through time by weaving local history into the hunt.
-Each clue leads to a landmark, monument, or mural with stories that bring the city’s past alive.
-Teams may be asked to reenact a historic moment, decipher an inscription, or find a hidden date on a building.
-Walking through cobblestone streets or old districts creates a sense of awe, while participants gain a newfound appreciation for their surroundings.
+Each clue leads to a landmark, monument, or mural with stories that bring the city's past alive.
+Teams may reenact a historic moment, decipher an inscription, or find a hidden date on a building.
+Walking through historic districts creates a sense of discovery and appreciation for local heritage.

 Time required: 3–4 hours

-Difficulty: ★★★★☆ (requires historical research and permissions for certain areas)
+Difficulty: ★★★★☆ (requires historical research and area permissions)

 Materials: